Marked points on translation surfaces: The finite blocking problem

 \begin{lem} Suppose that $(X, \omega)$ has an involution $j$ so that $j^* \omega = - \omega$.
 For any point $p$ that is not a zero and is not fixed by $j$, $p$ and $j(p)$ are finitely blocked by the fixed points of $j$. \end{lem} \begin{proof} Let $\ell$ be a line segment in $(X,\omega)$ joining $p$ to $j(p)$.
 Since $j^*\omega=-\omega$, we get that $j$ maps $\ell$ to itself, and hence contains a fixed point in its interior. \end{proof}

 Leli\`evre, Monteil, and Weiss showed that if $(X, \omega)$ is a translation cover of a torus then any two points are finitely blocked (and, conversely, that this property characterizes torus covers) \cite[Theorem 1]{LMW}.
+Hence, in the remainder of this section, we make the following standing assumption.

 \begin{ass} Suppose throughout this section that $(X, \omega)$ is not a translation cover of a torus. \end{ass}